o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

     ---

-    ---
-    **Important**

-    The export_gamelift_server_package script only works for projects built using engine source, and won't work with engine as an sdk.

-    ---
 It's important to make sure that the bootstrap.game.profile.setreg file has been added to one of the seed files. (also add debug if you want to support debug builds)

 ---